Pianist Josefina Urraca has established herself as a sought-after chamber musician, soloist, and educator.

 She has performed frequently at venues in the US and Europe and recently recorded her debut album with flutist Guillermo Laporta.

-Josefina is a founding member of CreArtBox, an ensemble whose programs present wide-ranging multidisciplinary connections between music and other art forms.
-CreArtBox has been awarded the INJUVE Chamber Music Competition, Montehermoso Contemporary Creation Award, Savvy Musicians in Action Chamber Music Competition, and the Queens Council for the Arts.
+Josefina is a founding member and Managing Director of CreArtBox, an ensemble whose programs present wide-ranging multidisciplinary connections between music and other art forms.
+CreArtBox has been awarded the INJUVE Chamber Music Competition, Montehermoso Contemporary Creation Award, Savvy Musicians in Action Chamber Music Competition, and the Queens Council for the Arts and have performed in different venues like the Queens Theatre, Le Poisson Rouge, DiMenna Center, Spectrum, Flamboyan Theater, New York Society for Ethical Culture, The Tank Theater, National Opera America Center, Steinway Hall, Cervantes Institute, with other performances in Artisphere Theater, (Washington DC), and Tapp Center (Columbia, South Carolina).

 Ms. Urraca has received numerous fellowships and prizes, including Caja Madrid Foundation Scholarship, Manhattan School of Music Scholarship, Albéniz Foundation Scholarship, Luís Galvé Foundation Scholarship, Promete Foundation Scholarship and third prizes in the International Piano Competition Ciudad de Carlet, National Piano Competition Ciudad de Linares: Marisa Montiel and National Piano Competition Veguellina de Órbigo.